rvicedomini/rust-strainberry/README.md

 ## Quick usage

 Strainberry2 requires two input files:
-- **A set of long reads**, possibly in FASTQ format (FASTA is accepted but providing quality values might improve final assembly, especially with ONT R10 data).
+- **A set of long reads**, preferably in FASTQ format as base qualities are used.
-- **A reference assembly**, which could be provided in either FASTA or GFA format.
+- **A reference assembly**, in either FASTA or GFA format.
 Consider using a strain-oblivious assembler such as metaMDBG or metaFlye to generate such input.

 All input files could be provided either uncompressed or gzipped.